JacobJEdwards/interview-web-app/README.md

 - Might need to add endpoints -> student id module id -> projetcs (might already be added)
 - sort out the typing
 - eventually submission

+- need to sort out selection logic look at the endpoints (query or params)